-6 Steps Toward Getting Your Arizona Salesperson License
+6 Steps To Get An Arizona Salesperson License

-Getting licensed for your new career might seem a bit daunting, but we’re here to guide you through the process.
-Read on to learn the six steps you’ll need to take before starting your career in Arizona real estate.
+Getting your Arizona real estate license might seem a bit daunting, but we’re here to guide you through the process.
+Read on to learn about the six steps you’ll need to complete before starting a career in Arizona real estate.

 Complete 90 hours of approved pre-licensing education.